bitcoinroyale/ckpool/README.md

+# CKPOOL for Bitcoin Royale

+This is a fork of Bitcoin's [CKPOOL](https://bitbucket.org/ckolivas/ckpool) with minor modifications to adapt it to Bitcoin Royale.

+---

-CKPOOL + CKDB + libckpool by Con Kolivas and Andrew Smith.
+## CKPOOL + CKDB + libckpool by Con Kolivas and Andrew Smith

 Ultra low overhead massively scalable multi-process, multi-threaded modular bitcoin mining pool, proxy, passthrough, library and database interface in c